PmagPy/PmagPy-docs/intro.md

 # Analyzed with PmagPy

-Below are some papers that have been conducted analysis with PmagPy.
+Below are just a few of the hundreds of papers that have been conducted analysis with PmagPy.
 You can find more on [{bdg-primary}`Google Scholar`](https://scholar.google.com/scholar?cites=16152229079597538403).